Allison Morgan, MA, Education Manager

 If any of the above courses marked with an asterisk were completed (with a grade of B or higher) in excess of five (5) years prior to the application deadline, they will meet the prerequisite criteria IF the composite score of the MCAT is 25 or higher.

 B. Medical College Admission Test

-All information must be received by the deadline, October 1st.
-Candidates participate in interviews with members of the Admission Committee, which is comprised of faculty and staff members of the MSA program.
+All materials must be received by the deadline, October 1st.
+Candidates participate in interviews with members of the Admission Committee, which is comprised of faculty and staff members of the MSA Program.
 All academic requirements must be completed satisfactorily before matriculation.
 Prospective candidates are permitted and encouraged to shadow an anesthetist in the OR.
 Prior approval for this visitation is required.